Kray-G/kinx-language-server/README.md

 ## Warning

 Unused variables are detected as a warning.
-It is not an error, but you can check it.
+It is not an error, but you can check it easily.

 ![Warning](docs/images/warning.png)

 ## Run Script

 You can run your script code on the fly even without saving.
-It is easy because of pressing a icon or just using <kbd>CTRL-R</kbd> keys.
+It is easy because of clicking a icon or just pressing a <kbd>Ctrl-R</kbd> key.

 ![Run](docs/images/run.png)